UM atUM [S03-ep03]: Displaced Persons: Portraits of Minors in Detention

 When we talk about bodies in motion, we’re naturally talking about sports.
-While sports are viewed positively in our society, this sometimes leads us to forget that they are also a breeding ground for numerous gender stereotypes and discriminatory practices—some of which are highly questionable from a legal standpoint, such as femininity tests—and even dangerous practices like doping.
+Sports are viewed positively in our society, which sometimes makes us forget that they are also a setting for numerous gender stereotypes, discriminatory practices—which are highly questionable from a legal standpoint, such as femininity tests—and even dangerous practices like doping.

 The body is also the primary—and perhaps ultimate—site of socialization.
-Yet it remains one of the great overlooked aspects of schooling, even though, paradoxically, it can play a dominant role in correctional institutions, as demonstrated in the work of Laurent Solini, a sociologist at the Santesih laboratory who investigated the hypervisibility and hyperactivity of the body in juvenile detention centers (EPM).
+Yet it remains one of the great overlooked aspects of schooling, even though, paradoxically, it can play a dominant role in correctional institutions, as demonstrated in the work of Laurent Solini, a sociologist at the Santesih laboratory, who investigated the hypervisibility and hyperactivity of the body in juvenile detention centers (EPMs).

-Today, we’re continuing this issue of LUM by dedicating this episode to his latest book.
-It’s a collective work that he co-edited with two other sociologists, Jennifer Yeghicheyan and Christine Menneson, titled “ The Displaced: Portraits of Young People in the Juvenile Justice System .”
-Drawing on field research conducted between 2018 and 2020 in EPM, the authors of this book paint a portrait of four young people in the juvenile justice system and seek to understand how this discontinuous socialization shapes the life trajectories of these minors and frames their behavior and subjectivity.
+Today, we’re continuing this issue of LUM with him by dedicating this episode to his latest book—a collective work he co-edited with two other sociologists, Jennifer Yeghicheyan and Christine Menneson, titled “ The Displaced: Portraits of Young People in the Juvenile Justice System .”
+Drawing on field research conducted between 2018 and 2020 in EPM, the authors of this book profile four young people in the juvenile justice system and seek to understand how this discontinuous socialization shapes the life trajectories of these minors and frames their behavior and subjectivity.

 Co-production: Divergence FM / University of Montpellier